bklynate/nycjobportal/README.md

 [Socrata API Endpoints](https://dev.socrata.com/docs/endpoints.html)
 [Google Developer Console](https://console.developers.google.com/)

 To run locally, you'll need to setup API Keys for Google OAuth2 and NYC OpenData.
-Create a `.env` in the root of the project
+Run the command `cp .env.example .env`.
+You should have a `.env` file in the root of your project with these values:

 ```
   GOOGLE_CLIENT_ID='<Your GOOGLE_CLIENT_ID>'